-In honor of the lives lost in the terrorist attacks that occurred on September 11, 2001, the flags of the United States of America and the State of Ohio shall be flown at half-staff upon all public buildings and grounds throughout the state of Ohio from sunrise to sunset on September 11, 2022.
+In accordance with the order issued by the President of the United States of America and the proclamation by the Governor of the State of Ohio, and in remembrance of the victims of the shooting in Allen, Texas on May 6, 2023, the flags of the United States and the State of Ohio shall be flown at half-staff upon all public buildings and grounds throughout the State of Ohio until sunset on May 11, 2023.

 # # #